kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 ###Development notes###
 This project comes with a preconfigured Eclipse formatter setting.
 These are the same settings used in the FindBugs Eclipse project.
 Try not to mix feature additions with formatting corrections - make a standalone "Formatting" commit.

+The build script will use the FindBugs Eclipse Plugin and the fb-contrib that you **have installed**, so if (like me), you have a dev version of either, those won't be built on.
+Additionally, the launch configuration will use the workspace version of fb-contrib, but the installed version of the FindBugs Eclipse Plugin.
+You can easily make a launch configuration that uses the version from your workspace if you want.

 Not sure where to start?
 How about [this tutorial on making a quickfix](http://kjlubick.github.io/blog/post/3?building-your-first-eclipse-quick-fix)?

 ##License##